 Just like at any other stage in life, it’s hard to step back and maintain perspective when you’re pregnant.
 And after the fact, the entire period can feel like a blur that shifted from barely pregnant to being very pregnant to holding your baby in a blink of an eye.

-Plus, if you want to have more kids, it's nice to have some notes to compare the two pregnancies.
-I know that gave me some peace when aches or pains started up.
+Plus, if you want to have more kids, it's nice to have some notes to compare the two pregnancies as things change a lot from the first child to the next.
+I know looking back on my first, gave me some peace when aches or pains started up.

 Prompts vs. No Prompts